PabDJ/pabdj.github.io/content/posts/advancedstatictechniques_c_code_constructs_in_assembly/AdvancedStaticTechniques_RecognizingCcodeconstructsinAssembly.md

 ## Labs
 This note is being written after struggling with Lab 1 and 2.
 Long story short, I was getting confused with **main** vs **entry point** because neither Ghidra nor IDA Free v7.0 were landing on main.
 In fact, they were doing it on entry point but if we mix that I am still a noob and function *main* was not labelled we can end up in a rabbit hole.
-As I am not an expert, I will leave this two YouTube videos that help me out with this issue.
+As I am not an expert, I will leave this YouTube video that help me out with this issue.

 {{< youtube suwZB3EA_u4 >}}